namtoki/English/wordlist.md

 accuse:                             Did your boss accuse you of making the mistake in the presentation yesterday?
 ache:                               My stomach aches, but the doctor said he couldn't determine the source of the pain.
-achievement:                        The scientist achievement made her so famous that she was constantly bothered by the press.
+achievement:                        The scientist achievement made her so famous that she was constantly bothered by the press. acquaintance*:                      Perhaps you misunderstood me when I said he was an acquaintance, not a friend.
 acquire:                            After ten years on the city council, he has acquired a lot of knowledge regarding city planning.
 actively:                           She is actively engaging in volunteer work as the organization's administrator.
 actress:                            The actress generates a lot of laughter when she is in comedies.